Metnew/atarax/README.md

 # atarax
-Painkilling guidё about React/Redux and modern frontend development.
+Complex guїdё into React/Redux development

 > Always interested in your feedback :heart:.
 I'm not a native English speaker, so I'll be very grateful for every typo and mistake reported to issues or fixed by PR :smiling_imp: